HotswapProjects/HotswapAgent/README.md

 Java unlimited runtime class and resource redefinition.

-Originally, the main purpose of this project was to avoid the infamous **change code**->**restart and wait...**->**check development** lifecycle.
+Originally, the main purpose of this project was to avoid the infamous **change code** -> **restart and wait...** -> **check development** lifecycle.
 Lately, this schema evolved into a new paradigm in the Java world, based on the development of software in running application, that approach can be used even in a closed environment like Docker.

 ### Easy to start
 1.Download and install:

-* For Java17: [latest JBR17](https://github.com/JetBrains/JetBrainsRuntime/releases) and since **JBR17** does not include a built-in Hotswap Agent, copy `hotswap-agent.jar` to the `lib/hotswap` folder.
+* For Java17/21: [latest JBR17](https://github.com/JetBrains/JetBrainsRuntime/releases) and since **JBR17,21** does not include a built-in Hotswap Agent, copy `hotswap-agent.jar` to the `lib/hotswap` folder.
 The latest Hotswap Agent can be found [here](https://github.com/HotswapProjects/HotswapAgent/releases).
 When using the agent, it's important to note that the file name in `lib/hotswap` folder should not contain the version name, and should instead use the plain `hotswap-agent.jar` filename.
 * For Java11: [jdk11-dcevm with integrated HotswapAgent](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases) and install it as an alternative JDK.
 TravaJDK already contains embedded HotswapAgent.
 * For Java8: [jdk8-dcevm](https://github.com/dcevm/dcevm/releases) + [HotswapAgent](https://github.com/HotswapProjects/HotswapAgent/releases)

-2.Launching:
+2.HotswapAgent modes
+Starting with dcevm-11.0.9, the HotswapAgent is disabled by default.
+Support for HotswapAgent can now be enabled by JVM options in three different modes:
+- `XX:HotswapAgent=fatjar` activates the internal fatjar HotswapAgent.
+- `XX:HotswapAgent=core` activates the internal core HotswapAgent.
+- `XX:HotswapAgent=external` configures JVM support for HotswapAgent and defers the settings of an external HotswapAgent to the user.
+  The user must supply `hotswap-agent.jar` using `-javaagent:<path>/hotswap-agent.jar`.

+The `HotswapAgent=core` mode operates without plugins, except for core JVM plugins.
+This mode is faster because it requires fewer scanning tasks and less class copying.
+Additional plugins must be configured as Maven dependencies in the pom.xml file.
+In contrast, the `HotswapAgent=fatjar` mode includes all plugins from the start, which slightly slows down the application startup.

+3.Launching:

-* Java17: launch your application with the options `-XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar` to turn on advanced hotswap (dcevm) and use Hotswap Agent fatjar release.
+* Java17/21: launch your application with the options `-XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar` to turn
+  on advanced hotswap (dcevm) and use Hotswap Agent fatjar release.
+As an alternative `core` or `external` modes can be used insted of `fatjar`.
 * Java11: launch your application with the options `-XX:HotswapAgent=fatjar` to use Hotswap Agent fatjar release.
 * Java8: launch your application with the options `-XXaltjvm=dcevm -javaagent:hotswap-agent.jar` to get a basic setup.
 Optionally you can add `hotswap-agent.properties` to your application to configure plugins and agent's behavior.

-3. Run your application:
+3.Run your application:

 Start the application in debug mode, check that the agent and plugins are initialized correctly: